Passing the MCAT is the main step you need to take to get into a great medical school.

 All grad school is one major preparation for the MCAT.
 However, the major study time should start around four months before the exam date.
 This will give you enough time to refresh your memory of the coursework content.
 It’s a short enough period to give you more focus and allow you to retain the info in your mind, as well as complete at least a few full-length practice tests.
 If you can afford it, consider signing up for an MCAT prep course which also lasts around 4 months and will help you get way beyond 500 points.
 The best courses come from Princeton Review and Kaplan.

 3. How long will you need to be fully prepared?

 According to the AAMC, on average, students need around 400 hours of study over four months.
 This translates to roughly 3,5 hours of study per day.
 But if you want to get a great score, you’ll need to put in even more work than this and possibly sign up for a great MCAT course.
 This will vastly increase the likelihood of your success.

 4. During which year of grad school should you take the MCAT?

-It depends whether you want to take a gap year in between or not.
-In my opinion, it’s best to go straight to med school and ride on your educational wave so to speak.
+It depends on whether you want to take a gap year in between or not.
+It’s best to go straight to med school and ride on your educational wave so to speak.
 In this way, you would need to complete MCAT in early May of your junior year.